Charley Johnson: Outside of football

-An engineering major at NMSU, Johnson obtained his bachelor's degree in chemical engineering at NMSU with a 4.0 GPA in 1961.
-Johnson then continued his academic pursuits during his NFL career and obtained master's and doctoral degrees in chemical engineering from Washington University in St. Louis while concurrently playing in the NFL.
-While an undergraduate, Johnson was part of NMSU's Army ROTC; he used his graduate studies to delay his commission until 1967, when he was called into active duty.
-He was deemed unfit for combat, but was stationed with and worked for NASA as a second lieutenant in the United States Army Reserve for two years (while simultaneously still playing for the Cardinals and working on his doctoral studies).
+An engineering major at NMSU, Johnson obtained his bachelor's degree in chemical engineering with a 4.0 GPA in 1961.
+Johnson continued his academic pursuits and obtained master's and doctoral degrees in chemical engineering from Washington University in St. Louis while also playing in the NFL, obtaining his Ph.D. during his time with the Houston Oilers.

+As an undergraduate, Johnson was part of NMSU's Army ROTC; he used his graduate studies to delay his commission until 1967, when he was called into active duty.
+He was deemed unfit for combat, but was stationed with and worked for NASA as a second lieutenant in the United States Army Reserve for two years, while simultaneously playing for the Cardinals and working on his doctoral studies.

 After his football career and military service were over, he worked in industry, opening Johnson Compression Services in Houston in 1981 and working as an engineering and product development consultant until 1999.
-In 2000, he was hired to be the head of his New Mexico State’s chemical engineering department, a position he held until 2004, then becoming a professor in the department until his retirement in May 2012.
+In 2000, he was hired to head New Mexico State's chemical engineering department, a position he held until 2004.
+He then became a professor in the department until his retirement in May 2012.
 Johnson was also briefly the interim head coach of the NMSU football team during the off-season, following the firing of Hal Mumme in January 2009.